INSIDE: Roam the Gnome’s Guide – Visit London with Kids. Updated 2019.

 Click here for the Visit London Official Visitor Website for all the details of getting around London on foot, by bus, by tube, by taxi, by rail, and by ferry.

 Looking to visit London on a Budget?

-You can also save LOADS with London Pass.
+You can save LOADS of money with London Pass for the family.

 LONDON EVENTS (scheduled for your London Trip)

 There are so many events happening in London, I can’t keep up.